api-platform/docs/core/performance.md

 (the default in the official distribution), it automatically enables the support for the best cache adapter available.

 Best performance is achieved using [APCu](https://github.com/krakjoe/apcu).
-Be sure to have the APCu extension installed on your production server, API Platform will automatically use it.
+Be sure to have the APCu extension installed on your production server.
+API Platform will automatically use it.

 This parameter can be changed by changing the value of `api_platform.metadata_cache`: